-VIII.
+IX.
 Free Expression and Academic Freedom

-The University of Montana has a long tradition of, and a deep commitment to, academic freedom.
+Montana Tech has a long tradition of, and a deep commitment to, academic freedom.
 The welfare and strength of the University and of society at large depend upon the ability to engage in free expression in the search for meaning.
-To this end, the University of Montana recognizes and protects full freedom of inquiry, teaching, research, discussion, study, publication, and for artists, the creation and exhibition of works of art, without hindrance, restriction, equivocation, or reprisal.
+To this end, Montana Tech recognizes and protects full freedom of inquiry, teaching, research, discussion, study, publication, and for artists, the creation and exhibition of works of art, without hindrance, restriction, equivocation, or reprisal.
 This right extends to other facets of campus life to include the right of a faculty member or student to speak on general educational questions or about the Administration and operation of his/her own institution and the Montana University System.